lightning-it/terraform-keycloak-instance/README.md

 ## Future scope

-Today this module focuses on realm configuration as a clean, reusable foundation.
-The planned scope includes clients, client scopes, roles and mappings, groups, users and service accounts, identity providers, and auth policies.
+The module started as realms-only and now covers clients, client scopes, roles and mappings, groups and defaults, users and service accounts, identity providers, auth policies, themes, events, and sessions.
+Future ideas include opinionated blueprints and more advanced policy patterns built on these building blocks.

 If you tell me you’re ready to move from “realms-only” to the fuller scope (clients, roles, users, IdPs, etc.), we can turn those Codex prompts into a concrete